portworx/lcfs/lcfs/README.md

-# Building px-graph with fuse v2.9.7

-This file system driver is implemented using fuse low level API.

-# Instructions on building LCFS
+# Instructions on building LCFS with fuse v2.9.7
+The lcfs file system depends on fuse v2.9.7 or higher.
+These instructions walk you through installing fuse and building and testing lcfs as regular filesystem, independant of Docker.

 ### Git clone Px-Graph